grantreighard/MLTradingBot/README.md

 # Startup 🚀
 1. Create a virtual environment `conda create -n trader python=3.10`
 2. Activate it `conda activate trader`
-3. Install initial deps `pip install lumibot timedelta alpaca-trade-api`
+3. Install deps `pip install -r requirements.txt`
-4. Install transformers and friends `pip install torch torchvision torchaudio transformers`
+4. Copy the .env.example contents to a file called .env
-5. Update the `API_KEY` and `API_SECRET` with values from your Alpaca account
+5. Update the `API_KEY` and `API_SECRET` with values from your Alpaca account in the .env file
 6. Run the bot `python tradingbot.py`

 <p>N.B.
 Torch installation instructions will vary depending on your operating system and hardware.
 See here for more: